mattilalab/petrov-et-al-2018/README.md

 * 04_mastBestSort/
     * `mastBestSort`: Create a CVS table of the best TF hits.

-2.  **tfUnknown**: This folder contains scripts that were used in our study to predict for novel TF binding sequences.
+**2.  tfUnknown:** This folder contains scripts that were used in our study to predict for novel TF binding sequences.
 We used TFs predicted for _H. sapiens_ to also screen the corresponding genomic regions of other species.
 Contents:

 * 01_memePrepUnknown/
     * `memePrepUnknown`: Extract and sort corresponding genomic regions from multiple species